 Upon applying power to the AAS33051, the device automatically runs through an initialization routine.
 The purpose of this initialization is to ensure that the device comes up in the same predictable operating condition every power cycle.
-This initialization routine takes a finite amount of time to complete, which is referred to as power-on time, t{PO}.
-Regardless of the state of the device before a power cycle, the device re-powers with EEPROM shadow bits copied from the EEPROM anew, and serial registers in their default states.
-For example, on every power-up, the device powers with the ZERO_OFFSET stored in the EEPROM.
-The extended write access field WRITE_ADR is set back to its default value, zero.
+This initialization routine takes a finite amount of time to complete, which is referred to as Power-On Time, t{PO}.
+Regardless of the state of the device before a power cycle, the device will re-power with EEPROM shadow bits copied from the EEPROM anew, and serial registers in their default states.
+For example, on every power-up, the device will power with the ZERO_OFFSET that was stored in the EEPROM.
+The extended write access field WRITE_ADR will be set back to its default value, zero.